lancemueller/CybersecurityCareer/bare_minimum_knowledge.md

 + **Python and/or PowerShell programming** - A basic level of knowledge using Python or PowerShell from the command line and through scripts to query, extract, manipulate, and generate data/information.
 For example, using a PowerShell cmdlet is very common for a security operations analyst who may need to query or disable an account.
 + **BASH Shell scripting** - The ability to read/write bash shell scripts is valuable.

+### Security Operations
++ **SIEM & Logging concepts** - You should know how SIEMs work.
+Logging and SIEMs are fundamental to organizations' monitoring and responding to abnormal activity.
+If you work in a Security Operations Center (SOC), you will be spending 90% of your time in a SIEM,
++ **Event Logging** - You should know the common log events in Windows and Linux systems.
+For example, what are events 4624, 4625, and 4634?
+Where are these logs on the endpoints before being sent to the SIEM?
++ You should be familiar with the concepts of researching and disabling accounts via active directory / Entra ID.
 ### Vulnerability Management
 + **Commercial Vulnerability Scanners** - You should know the three most common vulnerability scanners.
 For the ones that provide a free/trial version, you should download, install, and use it to scan your home network to see how it performs and looks.
 + **Scanner Concepts** - You should understand all the common options and their meaning found in a network vulnerability scanner.
 Understand the pros/cons of network scanners vs host-based assessment.
 How credential-based scans work.
 The difference between patch management and vulnerability management.
 Why are vulnerability metadata such as first and last-seen dates important, and how are they used?
 What metrics and reporting are commonly used to assess the effectiveness of the vulnerability detection and remediation of vulnerabilities?